Symplectic and K\"ahler structures on $\mathbb CP^1$-bundles over $\mathbb CP^2$: Proof of Theorem

 \subsection{Coprime circle actions on Tolman's manifold}

-Recall that a Hamiltonian $S^1$-action on a symplectic manifold is called {\it coprime} is its weights are coprime at any fixed point.
+Recall that a Hamiltonian $S^1$-action on a symplectic manifold is called {\it coprime} is its weights at any fixed point are coprime and have modulus greater than $1$.
 In this section we study coprime actions on Tolman's manifold $\M$.
 Let $\phi: \M\to \mathbb R^2$ be the moment map, then for any $(a,b)\subset \mathbb Z^2$ the Hamiltonian $\phi^*(ax+by)$ defines an $S^1$-action on $\M$.
 The weights of such an action are shown in Figure \ref{figure}.

 It will be convenient for us to introduce some notations for the six fixed points of the $\mathbb T^2$-action.
 For this we choose $\lambda_1=1$, $\lambda_2=2$ and denote each fixed point as $x_{ij}$, where $(i,j)\subset \mathbb R^2$ is the image of $x_{ij}$ with respect to the moment map $\phi$ corresponding to the symplectic form $\omega_{1,2}$.
 Thus the six points are denoted by $x_{00}, x_{40}, x_{11}, x_{21}, x_{03}, x_{13}$ as in Figure \ref{fig:marking}.